mehdibaha/raspberry/CONFIGURATION.md

 # Configuration

-Configuring correctly your Pi will go a long in insuring it is properly accessible, maintanable, and happy :).
+Configuring your Pi is a key part of insuring it is properly accessible and easily usable.

 **This guide requires Raspbian to be installed on your Raspberry Pi.**